mmonfils/neighborhood-lab-dsm/README.md

   * `neighborhood-toolkit-template.csv`: Simple sheet for exchanging local resources.
   * `exchange-log-template.csv`: Basic layout for logging mutual aid between neighbors.
 * `neighborhood-index/`: Processes for tracking open public community resources in the wider neighborhood area.
-  * `neighborhood-index-template.csv`: Template for sharing public resources like community fridges, seed libraries, or tools.
+  * `neighborhood-index-template.csv`: Template for sharing public resources like neighborhood pantries, community gardens, or a tool lending library.
 * `tracking-the-blueprint/`: Templates built to help neighbors look at the big picture trends.
-  * `big-picture-framework.md`: A clear framework to document external patterns, structural changes, and neighborhood transitions.
+  * `big-picture-framework.md`: A clear approach to sort through outside development, large-scale changes, and neighborhood transitions.